shashvatshah9/login-with-metamask-demo/packages/backend/README.md

 ## Deploy to Heroku

-This Express app is deployed to Heroku via the command `yarn deploy:backend` from the root folder.
+This Express app is deployed to Heroku via the command `npm run deploy:backend` from the root folder.

 Some small tweaks are made for this backend to work on Heroku:
 - the `tsconfig.json` could have extended the root one, but doesn't.